MR

 Can I Open a Qtrade Account If I’m Not a Resident of Canada?

 No, you cannot.
-At the moment, Qtrade will not open accounts for you if you are not resident in Canada.
+At the moment, you can only open Qtrade accounts if you are a resident of Canada.

 Does Qtrade Open Corporate Accounts?

 Yes, they do.
-However, a separate application process is needed to open a business or corporate account.
-The process is just as easy as opening the accounts already discussed, and the same fees apply to them.
+However, a separate application is needed to open a business or corporate account.
+The process is as easy, and the same fees apply to them.

 Can I Try Qtrade for Free on a Demo Account?

 Yes, you can.
-If you want to have a feel of what it is like using Qtrade without the risks that come with investing, you can try out the trial account.
+If you want to feel what it is like using Qtrade without the risks that come with investing, you can try out the trial account.
 This will help you gauge your readiness and test the waters.

 This Qtrade review recommends using a trial account if you are a curious newbie.